-This state might finally repeal its archaic abortion ban
+New Mexico may finally repeal its archaic abortion ban

 “I’d heard horror stories of women who didn’t have access to safe or legal abortions and had died or suffered terribly,” Ferrary said in an email to Mother Jones.
 “I don’t want us to go back to those dark ages.”

 That’s why Ferrary is leading the effort to repeal New Mexico’s criminal abortion law.
 She has sponsored bills to take it off the books twice before, without success.
 Next year, Ferrary thinks, will be different.
 Kavanaugh’s nomination has given the effort to repeal pre-Roe abortion bans new momentum.
-And with Republican Governor Susana Martinez term-limited out of office this winter, pro-choice lawmakers will have their best chance in years to finally repeal the law.
+And with Republican Gov. Susana Martinez term-limited out of office this winter, pro-choice lawmakers will have their best chance in years to finally repeal the law.
 But first, they need to elect a governor who will sign the repeal.

-The New Mexico law, passed in 1969, makes performing an abortion a felony except in cases of rape, incest, fetal anomalies, or when the pregnancy poses a serious risk to the woman’s health.
+The New Mexico law, passed in 1969, makes performing an abortion a felony except in cases of rape, incest, or fetal anomalies or when the pregnancy poses a serious risk to the woman’s health.
 Passed at a time when most states had laws outlawing abortion in every situation, no exceptions, New Mexico’s statute was actually one of the most liberal in the country.
 It quickly became outdated thanks to Roe, but because of the federal protections for abortion, lawmakers didn’t make repealing it a priority.
 Today, New Mexico is one of nine states that retain their near-total abortion bans from the years before Roe.
 The threat of a more conservative Supreme Court recently spurred Delaware and Massachusetts to repeal their bans, making New Mexico the only blue state on that list.

-But repealing the New Mexico ban has proven to be a challenge, and that’s partly because many lawmakers in the state don’t want to touch the issue.
-In fact, even though New Mexico’s legislature has a Democratic majority, few pro-choice bills of any kind have been introduced in recent history.
+But repealing the New Mexico ban has proved to be a challenge, and that’s partly because many lawmakers in the state don’t want to touch the issue.
+In fact, even though New Mexico’s Legislature has a Democratic majority, few pro-choice bills of any kind have been introduced in recent history.
 On the flip side, anti-abortion bills haven’t gotten much traction, either, despite the occasional support from conservative Democrats.
 New Mexico hasn’t passed any abortion restrictions in 18 years.

 “It’s a complex issue in New Mexico because we have a large Catholic population relative to other states,” said Lonna Atkeson, a professor of political science at the University of New Mexico.
 “We still have a lot of conservative Democrats here.”